JaneWen23/MyGarden/README.md

         git cherry-pick COMMIT

-    Integrate changes in the given COMMIT (from another branch) into the current branch. (you should first use "git log" to find out the commit id on "another branch".)
+    Integrate changes in the given COMMIT (from another branch) into the current branch. (you should first use "git log" to find out the commit id on "another branch".) (and you need to make sure your working tree is clean -- if you just added a file to the index, you need to commit it before you can cherry-pick.)

     note that this will also create a commit (the commit you cherry-picked becomes a new commit to your current branch).